7 Ways To Build More Sexual Confidence

 iStock

-Try to break out of this pattern by listing 10 things that, not only do you like about yourself, but you find to be sexy.
-Really study your face — maybe it’s your eyes, your (natural) eyelashes or your lips.
-Look at your body — do you have nice breasts or nipples, a beautiful neck or some thick thighs (yes, often those are very sexy!).
-Reflect on things like your voice, your laugh, your way of engaging other people — which of those do you think is sexy?
+Try to break out of this pattern by listing 10 things about yourself that you find to be sexy.
+Study your face – maybe it’s your eyes, your (natural) eyelashes, or your lips.
+Look at your body – do you have nice breasts or nipples, a beautiful neck, or some thick thighs?
+(Yes, often those are very sexy!)
+Reflect on things like your voice, your laugh, your way of engaging other people – which of those do you think is sexy?

 iStock

-To me, one of the best things about sex — especially with a marriage — is that it connects people in a way that goes way beyond the physical.
-Your mind and spirit are involved, too (even the Bible states that — I Corinthians 6:16-20 — Message).
-And when it comes to building up your sexual self-confidence levels, this is also important to keep in mind.
+To me, one of the best things about sex – especially within a relationship – is that it connects people in a way that goes way beyond the physical.
+Your mind and spirit are involved, too.
+So as you work to build up your sexual self-confidence levels, keep that mind-body connection at the forefront by:

-• Speak positive things about your body image to make you feel better about yourself.
+• Speaking positive things about your body image to make you feel better about yourself

-• Do some meditating to center yourself and calm your spirit down prior to intimacy (I once wrote about orgasmic meditation).
+• Trying meditation to center yourself and calm your spirit down before intimacy

-• Ponder some of the ways that sex is more fulfilling for you when your mind and spirit are engaged in the process with your partner.
+• Pondering some of the ways that sex is more fulfilling for you when your mind and spirit are engaged in the process with your partner

 Do New Things as a Couple